This content was last updated 18 December 2020

-The announcement of the Coronavirus Job Retention Scheme on 20 March 2020 was welcomed by many small businesses as a way of securing jobs during the pandemic.
-As the UK emerges from lockdown and starts to get back to business safely, employers need to effectively manage the return of employees from furlough leave.
+The furlough scheme was welcomed by many small businesses as a way of securing jobs during the pandemic.
+As businesses slowly start to get back to business safely, employers need to effectively manage the return of employees from furlough leave.

 If your small business has never dealt with furlough leave before, it’s important to follow the right processes to reintroduce an employee back into the workplace, so that you remain legally compliant.